Q. Why was APRA formed and what is its purpose?

 Q. How do you expect to achieve those goals?

 A. We have programs and a plan of action which are consistent with our goals.
-With support in the form of contributions from individuals, foundations and organizations we anticipate success in reducing unnecessary deaths and financial harm to patients.
+With support from individuals, foundations and organizations we anticipate success in reducing unnecessary deaths and financial harm to patients.

 Q. Is APRA a registered nonprofit?

-A. Yes APRA is a registered 501(c)(3) nonprofit charitable organization.
+A. Yes APRA is a registered 501(c)3 nonprofit organization.